Third Party Injury Claims

-In some cases, it is proper to pursue a personal injury claim after a workplace accident and injury.
+In some cases, however, it is proper to pursue a personal injury claim after a workplace accident and injury.
 These lawsuits can entitle the injured worker to recover compensation that goes beyond workers’ compensation benefits, such as payment for pain and suffering.

-Workers’ compensation is a no-fault program.
-This means that a worker can recover benefits regardless of who is at fault in an accident.
-However, in third party injury claims, it must be proven that someone was, indeed, at fault for causing an employee’s injuries and losses.
-If we consider just a few of the most common workplace accidents that result in injuries, we can see how third-party injury claims may well be justified:- Falls – Many workers are seriously injured in falls from one level to another or in slip-and-fall accidents on the floor of the workplace.
+- Falls – Many workers are seriously injured in falls from one level to another or in slip-and-fall accidents on the floor of the workplace.
 If a subcontractor was hired to erect scaffolding at a construction site, which in turn failed and caused a worker to suffer injuries, that subcontractor could be subjected to a third-party injury claim.

 - Machinery malfunction – If a defective machine or equipment causes an employee to be injured, its manufacturer may ultimately be liable for the worker’s losses.